Meet The Teacher

 Click on the photo to see a video interview with Joel

 In 1998, Joel realized he needed to go to the source of the mbira-Zimbabwe.
 While there, he met his primary teacher, Newton Gwara, and began a lifelong journey studying this style of music.
-He came back to the US briefly, and then returned to Zimbabwe from 1999-2001.
-During that time, Joel traveled throughout Zimbabwe meeting musicians, playing ceremonies and talking to musicians that were interested in recording.
+He came back to the US briefly and then returned to Zimbabwe from 1999-2001.
+During that time, Joel traveled throughout Zimbabwe meeting musicians, playing ceremonies, and talking to musicians that were interested in recording.
 He came to record many groups and types of mbira.
 These included the ChiSanza, Munyonga, Nyunga-Nyunga, Njari, Dongonda (njari neMakonde), mbira orchestra, Matepe, Nyanga (panpipes), Mbira DzaVaNdau, as well as several of the players of the Mbira DzaVaDzimu.
 The fruits of those recordings can be seen and heard on Mhumhi Records, Joel’s non-profit record label.
 In 2006, Joel moved to Austin and formed the group Rattletree.
 Community interest in the music quickly grew and Joel began teaching weekly marimba classes at his house.
 The living room and dining room became classrooms as more and more students became interested in the music.

-Joel has been recognized in national publications including Percussive Arts Magazine, on NPR, and has been invited to lecture and perform at many Universities across the world such at Gottingen University in Germany.
+Joel has been recognized in national publications including Percussive Arts Magazine, on NPR, and has been invited to lecture and perform at many Universities across the world such as Gottingen University in Germany.
 He has taught workshops and performed across the US, Canada, Europe, and Africa.
 Joel has released four albums and an interactive instructional DVD, produced eleven albums of traditional music on the Mhumhi record label, and built dozens of marimbas for institutions as diverse as the Santa Fe Symphony to the Texas School for the Blind.